Board of Directors FY 2023-2024

 Habitat for Humanity of North Idaho Overview

-HFHNI gives a tithe (10% gift) of undesignated funds to Habitat for Humanity International (HFHI) to help in Habitat’s work in other countries.
+HFHNI gives a tithe of board designated funds to Habitat for Humanity International (HFHI) to help in Habitat’s work in other countries.

 Habitat volunteers work side by side with selected Candidate families, who are required to complete sweat equity work before purchasing their homes.
 When the home is completed and all requirements have been met, the family buys the home from Habitat.